 eToro at a glance

-eToro is the world’s leading social trading platform with over 25 million clients in more than 140 countries.
-This platform allows retail account holders to mimic the trades and trading strategies of the most successful clients automatically and in real-time.
+eToro is the world’s leading social trading platform, with over 30 million clients in more than 140 countries.
+This platform allows retail account holders to mimic the trades and trading strategies of the most successful clients automatically and in real time.

 Still, it does not solely focus on social trading!
-It is also a multi-asset platform offering many different financial instruments to trade, such as CFDs, ETFs, stocks, commodities, Forex and Cryptocurrencies. eToro provides 0% commission on stocks and ETFs (not all ETFs are commission-free).
+It is also a multi-asset platform offering many different financial instruments to trade, such as ETFs, stocks, and Cryptocurrencies. eToro provides 0% commission on stocks.

-The website and mobile app are nearly identical, attractively laid-out, and incredibly simplified.
+The website and mobile app are nearly identical, attractively laid out, and incredibly simplified.
 The account opening process is pretty easy and fast.
-You only need a couple of minutes to sign up and follow the identification procedure.
+You only need a few minutes to sign up and follow the identification procedure.
 Moreover, if you are not yet comfortable with investing or its comprehensive dashboard, eToro provides you with a practice account.

 Vanguard Alternatives in Spain